National park: International growth of national parks

 Africa's first national park was established in 1925 when king Albert I of Belgium designated an area in the east of what was then his personal domain of Congo Free State, now Democratic Republic of Congo as the Albert National Park, later renamed Virunga National Park.
 In 1926, the government of South Africa designated Kruger National Park as the nation's first national park, although it was an expansion and reorganization of the earlier government protected Sabie Game Reserve, established in 1898 by President Paul Kruger of the old South African Republic.

 After World War II, national parks were founded all over the world.
 The United Kingdom designated its first national park, Peak District National Park, in 1951.
 This followed perhaps 70 years of pressure for greater public access to the landscape.
 By the end of the decade a further nine national parks had been designated in the UK.

-Europe has some 359 national parks as of 2010.
-The Vanoise National Park in the Alps was the first French national park, created in 1963 after public mobilization against a touristic project.